 - Additionally, OpenAI’s models have been trained on data that only go up to 2021, so ChatGPT outputs are more likely to be incorrect when it comes to recent data or events.

-- Made-up sources is a very common issue in texts generated by GPT-3.5.
+- Citing made-up sources is a very common issue in texts generated by GPT-3.5.

 - Not consistent with assignment guidelines.
 A submission that is AI-generated may not be able to follow the instructions, especially if the assignment asks students to reference specific data and sources.
 If a submission references data and sources that are unexpected or unusual, that is a red flag.